agile-lab-dev/witboost-argocd-tech-adapter/README.md

 mvn -pl common spring-boot:run
 ```

 By default, the server binds to port `8888` on localhost.
-After it's up and running you can make provisioning requests to this address.
+After it's up and running, you can make provisioning requests to this address.
 You can access the running application [here](http://127.0.0.1:8888).

 SwaggerUI is configured and hosted on the path `/docs`.
 You can access it [here](http://127.0.0.1:8888/docs)